 Interest: Washington, UCLA, UNLV, and Seattle U

-Tags: Ahmaad Rorie Arizona Arizona State Boise State Brayon Blake California David Crisp Deeshawn Tucker Donaven Dorsey Elijah Foster Feature Featured Gonzaga Jason Todd Josh Martin Ladd Lousiville Naim Oregon Popular Seattle U Shaqquan Aaron Syracuse Tramaine Isabell UCLA UConn UNLV Washington Washington State
+Tags: Ahmaad Rorie Arizona Arizona State Boise State Brayon Blake California David Crisp Deeshawn Tucker Donaven Dorsey Elijah Foster Feature Gonzaga Jason Todd Josh Martin Ladd Lousiville Naim Oregon Seattle U Shaqquan Aaron Syracuse Tramaine Isabell UCLA UConn UNLV Washington Washington State